Syniverse - 11.5% Yield To Maturity, Maturing January 2019

 Syniverse is the leading global transaction processor connecting Mobile Network Operators (MNOs, such as Verizon, Sprint and AT&T) and enterprises in nearly 200 countries worldwide.
 The company processes transactions including the authorization and delivery of end-user traffic, clearing of billing records and settlement of payments.
 Its portfolio of services enables its customers to connect to the mobile ecosystem, optimize their businesses and enhance and personalize the mobile experience for their end-users.
 Each day, Syniverse processes over 4 billion billable transactions and settles over $16 billion annually between its customers.

 Syniverse is also the leader in LTE (4th generation wireless) roaming and interconnect, offering superior connectivity essential for delivering the advanced mobile experiences end-users have come to expect from 4G and other advanced mobile network technologies, including VoLTE (voice over LTE).
 The company's IPX network currently directly connects to nearly half of the global mobile population.
 Syniverse believes its global footprint and operational scale are unmatched in the industry.
-Its diverse customer base includes a broad range of participants in the mobile ecosystem, including approximately 1,000 MNOs, 500 OTT's (over-the-top companies such as Netflix, Skype, and Google) as well as enterprises.
-Syniverse's customers include 99 of the top 100 MNOs globally, such as Verizon Wireless, América Móvil, Vodafone, Telefónica, China Unicom and Reliance Communications; OTTs, including 3 of the 4 largest social networking sites in the U.S. and one of the largest social networking sites in China; and blue-chip enterprise customers, including the top 3 credit card networks worldwide and 2 multinational hotel brands.
+Its diverse customer base includes a broad range of participants in the mobile ecosystem, including approximately 1,000 MNOs, 500 OTTs (over-the-top companies such as Netflix, Skype, and Google) as well as enterprises.
+Syniverse's customers include 99 of the top 100 MNOs globally, such as Verizon Wireless (NYSE:VZ), América Móvil (NYSE:AMX), Vodafone (NASDAQ:VOD), Telefónica (NYSE:TEF), China Unicom (NYSE:CHU) and Reliance Communications; OTTs, including 3 of the 4 largest social networking sites in the U.S. and one of the largest social networking sites in China; and blue-chip enterprise customers, including the top 3 credit card networks worldwide and 2 multinational hotel brands.

 Syniverse - Vibe Partnership

-In June 2016, Syniverse acquired a 40% stake in Vibe, a mobile marketing agency that helps brands reach customers on mobile devices via a variety of products and services, such as text message marketing, mobile wallet marketing, push notifications, etc. Vibe has helped some very successful brands, such as Gap, Home Depot, and Chipotle unlock additional revenue through targeted mobile marketing campaigns.
+In June 2016, Syniverse acquired a 40% stake in Vibe, a mobile marketing agency that helps brands reach customers on mobile devices via a variety of products and services, such as text message marketing, mobile wallet marketing, push notifications, etc. Vibe has helped some very successful brands, such as Gap, Home Depot (NYSE:HD), and Chipotle (NYSE:CMG) unlock additional revenue through targeted mobile marketing campaigns.
 Together, Syniverse and Vibe are uniquely positioned to help companies reach more consumers in a manner that will provide precise feedback on the effectiveness of their mobile marketing programs.
 This move comes at an optimal time, with the rapid growth of the mobile market industry, which is projected to reach $99 billion by 2021.
 It is estimated that there are over 30 billion mobile moments each day in the United States.
 Marketers need solutions that are both rapid and personal to capitalize on these mobile moments and meet consumer demand in real time.

 Interest Coverage and Cash

 Interest coverage denotes the company's ability to cover its interest expense for its outstanding debt.
-For 2016, Syniverse registered operating income of $220.6 million (without the non-cash charge of Depreciation and Amortization) and 2016 interest expense was $122.8 million, for an interest coverage of 1.8x.
+For 2016, Syniverse registered operating income of $220.6 million (without the non-cash charge of depreciation and amortization) and 2016 interest expense was $122.8 million, for an interest coverage of 1.8x.
 In addition, the company had $136.2 million in cash as of December 31, 2016, which indicated an increase of $29.3 million from September 30, 2016.
 This appears to be a healthy level of cash as it currently exceeds a full year's interest expense.

 Risks